chemlqb/chemlqb/README.md

 i really like geometry dash man

-uh i dont like talking to people that i dont know keep interactions minimal please
+uh i dont like talking to people that i dont know keep interactions minimal please also im not tabbed on pt usually i have it on when im reading or working

 this is me if anyone cares
 <img width="964" height="970" alt="image" src="https://github.com/user-attachments/assets/966c6114-c784-4200-a37a-3227b6faafd3" />